 But, if you work a desk job, what can you really do?

 While there are plenty of ways you can get moving at a desk job, a lot of them involve getting out of your desk.
 This is why chair yoga is so beneficial, as it doesn’t require you to step away from your work.
 According to a study by the University of Pennslyvania, chair yoga can help relieve the tension and stress that come with sitting at a desk all day.

-In addition to practicing chair yoga at the office, the practice can also benefit you on long-haul flights.
+In addition to practicing mindful movement at the office, the practice can also benefit you on long-haul flights.
 During long-haul flights, you’re at the risk of developing blood clots due to being immobile for long periods of time.
 By practicing yoga in your seat, you’ll get your blood moving and reduce the risk of blood clots.